Using Snowpark Python in Dataiku: basics#

 return tip_amount/fare_amount

-Now that the UDF is registered, you can use it to generate new columns in your DataFrame using withColumn():
+Now that the UDF is registered, we can use it to generate new columns in our DataFrame using withColumn():

-After running this code, you should be able to see that the tip_pct column was created in the df DataFrame.
+After running this code, we should be able to see that the tip_pct column was created in the snowpark_df_merged DataFrame.

 In a Python recipe, you will likely want to write Snowpark DataFrame into a Snowflake output Dataset.
 We recommend using the write_with_schema() method of the DkuSnowpark class.
 This method runs the saveAsTable() Snowpark Python method to save the contents of a DataFrame into a Snowflake table.